 Below is the, admittedly somewhat rough, result of my first proper test, carried out in my back garden.

 I took 72 photographs in RAW mode using my Nikon D3200 DSLR.
 RealityCapture processed the images, creating a 3D model in approximately 30 minutes.

 Photographs were taken from ground level, hence the missing shed roof (the camera didn’t see it).
 Also, reflective surfaces (such as windows) are difficult for the software to process, so these appear distorted.
-However, this shouldn’t be a problem when I come to photograph the boathouse, as there are no windows!
+However, this shouldn’t be a problem as the sites I have investigated have no windows!

 It was interesting to partially capture the interior of the the shed (through the green door), and it seemed to pay to capture more images as I traversed around the corners of the house and shed.